 Other Streetwise ReportsThe Gold Report The Energy Report The Life Sciences Report The Mining Report

-Geoff Meacham joined J.P.Morgan in 2004 as a senior biotechnology analyst.
-He previously was an equity analyst at UBS, following early-stage biotech and life science companies for about four years.
+Geoff Meacham is an analyst with Barclays.
+Previously, Meacham was with J.P.Morgan as a senior biotechnology analyst, and was an equity analyst at UBS, following early-stage biotech and life science companies for about four years.
 Meacham has been ranked since 2007 in the Institutional Investor poll, including a No. 2 ranking since 2008.
 His research coverage spans large-cap biotech companies with a global reach as well as small, development-stage companies.
 He also worked in the pharmaceutical industry for two years in a research-and-development capacity, Meacham holds a Ph.D. in cell biology and a bachelor's degree in biology/microbiology.

 J.P.Morgan's Geoff Meacham Plucks Biotechs with Upside from a Down Market (5/15/14) A downtrending market is troublesome for investors, but does present interesting opportunities through creation of lower valuations.
 Finding the right names in the wobbly life sciences environment requires a sharp eye and depth of experience.
 In this interview with The Life Sciences Report, J.P.Morgan Senior Biotechnology Analyst and Managing Director Geoff Meacham, a veteran analyst and cell biologist, brings eight important names to investors' attention and explains why they are still growth stories.